adriablancafort/frontend-sonar/README.md

 **MySonar** is a Mobile Application designed to enhance the experience of Sónar Festival attendees through personalized schedule recommendations tailored to each user's musical tastes and attendance preferences.

-This repository contains the code of the Mobile App.
+This repository only contains the code of the Mobile App.
 If you are interested in the algorithms and logic behind it, check out the [Backend API repository](https://github.com/adriablancafort/mysonar-api).

 ### The Challenge